 If you have an unrented rental and are unable to find a new tenant within 30 days, you’ll need to apply for a vacancy permit from your home insurance company.
 However, that permit must be purchased within those first 30 days, and it may not cover damages such as vandalism, broken windows, or damage caused by flooding.
 It is also considered as an add-on to existing policies in most cases.

 If you own a cottage that you like to visit during the summer but shutter during winter, then that isn’t considered vacant.
 That is because they are recreational homes.
 You may get substantial coverage on said cottage depending on how long it goes unused as well.

 Vacant doesn’t mean unoccupied

 The biggest misconception about the 30-day home insurance rule is that “vacant” tends to be used interchangeably with “unoccupied.”
-On the surface, vacant and unoccupied have a similar definition.
-However, they are not the same and have different definitions as insurance terms.
+In a regular dictionary, vacant and unoccupied have a similar definition.
+However, they are not the same in the world of insurance, and they have different definitions as insurance terms.

 Also known as an uninhabited home, an unoccupied house is a home that you as the owner intend to return to.
 An unoccupied home is suitable for immediate occupancy; the utilities and appliances inside are functioning, and it is considered unoccupied if you’re on vacation.
+You would still need contents insurance coverage for an uninhabited home because it still contains your belongings.
 With solid preparations, your insurance policy will remain intact, though any existing home insurance coverage will be amended.